-SRI VENKATESWARA UNIVERSITY ::TIRUPATI Model Question paper M.Sc (Home Science) Degree Examination First Semester (Specialization: MS Food Technology) (CBCS for the students admitted from 2019-20) Paper-II- FT- 102 - Food Science and Experimental Foods (Common paper for FT & FSND)
+SRI VENKATESWARA UNIVERSITY ::TIRUPATI Model Question paper M.Sc (Home Science) Degree Examination First Semester (Specialization: MS Food Technology) (CBCS for the students admitted from 2019-20)

-Each question carries 5 marks: 4x5=20 Marks

-1. Write about the composition of dough and Batters?
+Paper-II- FT- 102 - Food Science and Experimental Foods (Common paper for FT & FSND) Time : 3 hours Max Marks:80 SECTION-A Answer any FOUR of the Following Each question carries 5 marks: 4x5=20 Marks 1.
+Write about the composition of dough and Batters?
 2. What are leavening agents ?
 3. Explain the structure of egg?
 4. Write about the classification of poultry?
 5. Explain in detail about the crystallization of sugars?
 6. Define rancidity in fats?
 7. Write about sensory attributes of foods?
 8. Write about the requirements for subjective evaluation?

-9.(a).
-Describe the factors affecting gelatinization?

-(b).Write the classification of vegetables?
+S ECTION- B Answer ALL questions Each Question carries 15 Marks 4x15 = 60 Marks 9.(a).
+Describe the factors affecting gelatinization? (or) (b).Write the classification of vegetables?
 Explain about the pigments and flavour constituents present in the vegetables?

-10.(a).Write in detail about the kinds of milk?

-(b).Give the structure of muscle and explain the post mortem changes occurred in meat ?
+10.(a).Write in detail about the kinds of milk? (or) (b).Give the structure of muscle and explain the post mortem changes occurred in meat?
 11.(a).
-What are the raw materials used in confectionery and discuss their role ?

-(b).Explain the functional properties of fat and their use in food preparations?

-12. (a).Explain in detail about the sensory testing procedures and tests ?
+What are the raw materials used in confectionery and discuss their role? (or)(b).Explain the functional properties of fat and their use in food preparations?
+12. (a).Explain in detail about the sensory testing procedures and tests ? (or) (b).

-(b).
 Write about the panel and selection criteria for different types of panel in sensory evaluation?